If You’re Looking for Alternatives to Root Canal, Start Here

 What does root canal therapy treat?

 Dentists may recommend a root canal for inflammation or infection in the nerve area, the innermost layer of the tooth, which can occur when severe tooth decay has reached the pulp or an oral injury has exposed the pulp.
-Untreated inflammation can lead to a cyst or abscess (a pus-filled pocket that develops due to excess bacteria) on the end of the root, and further infection.
+Untreated inflammation can lead to the tooth dying and a cyst or abscess forming at the side or end of the root.
+This abcess is a pus-filled pocket that develops due to infection.

 The idea behind root canal treatment is to “save” the tooth from having to be extracted, but this procedure can set you up for more problems than it solves.